Skip to content

 TL;DR

-By training Transformers from scratch on a synthetic relational knowledge graph, this work demonstrates that appropriate regularization induces the emergence of bilinear relational structure in hidden representations.
-This structure not only overcomes the reversal curse but also enables logically consistent propagation of edits to related facts.
+By training Transformers from scratch on synthetic relational knowledge graphs, it is discovered that appropriate regularization leads to the emergence of a bilinear relational structure in hidden layers.
+This structure not only overcomes the reversal curse but also enables logically consistent propagation of updates to related facts after editing a single fact.

 Background & Motivation